rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Teaching CS is teaching writing.
 Maybe use all the versions of `iota` that I recently covered in class.

+1. Flying from Grinnell.
+Okay, it's not really possible to fly from Grinnell.
+There is an airport, named after a pioneering aviator, but it's fairly small.
+Normally, we fly out of Des Moines or Cedar Rapids, each of which are an hour away.
+Recently, we were flying to LA.
+Our choice was to fly out of Des Moines, do a long layover, and get to LA about midnight, or to drive to Omaha (3 hours instead of one hour) and do a direct flight that got us in about 5pm.
+   (Yes, we were leaving earlier in the day.)
+The return trip was also much faster.
+Which do you think we chose?
+There's a reason that prospective students sometimes say that our location is a reason they don't choose Grinnell.
+(Of course, I'm pretty sure that Williams is about as isolated.
+Perhaps I'm wrong.)

 1. Andrea Conner.
 Things I appreciate.
 How hard her job is.
 Needing to build new relationships.
 (I don't have the best relationship